Kentucky Forward Plan

 Kentuckians believe in strong communities and in taking care of our neighbors.
 Public dollars help create communities that reflect our values.
 Through our tax structure we make sure that we have good schools, reasonable class sizes, quality health care, clean water, and safe and protected neighborhoods.

-The Kentucky Forward Plan would bring balance to our tax structure, raise about $404 million in much-needed public dollars, and help bring accountability and transparency to our state government.
+The Kentucky Forward Plan would bring balance to our tax structure, raise between $500 - $800 million in much-needed public dollars, and help bring accountability and transparency to our state government.

 Modernize our income tax

 Our income tax rates are from the 1950s.
-This bill would replace our deductions and old rates with a stair-stepped rate structure that modestly increases with income.
+Income taxes would become more progressive under this plan by limiting deductions, decreasing rates for lower and middle incomes, adding a new bracket for the highest incomes, and reducing the generous exclusion on retirement income above $35,000.
 For the lower-income 60% of us, these changes would, on average, lower our state income tax.

 Reform our sales tax